 West Midland Safari Park, Spring Grove House, Kidderminster DY12 1LF

 West Midland Safari Park is an award winning visitor attraction, located in Worcestershire in the heart of England.
 It is home to a variety of all-weather attractions, including four miles of drive-through safari, the largest animatronic dinosaur exhibit in the UK and an Adventure Theme Park.
 The four-mile self-drive safari is home to some of the world's most beautiful and critically endangered animals.
 Split into African and Asian areas, almost all of the animals are free-roaming and can literally walk straight past your car.
 The walk-through Discovery Trail is a fantastic all-weather attraction, hosting a number of animal exhibits - Penguin Cove, Twilight Cave, Creepy Crawlies, SeaQuarium, Mark O'Shea's Reptile World, Lorikeet Landing, Land of the Living Dinosaurs, there is also an African Village, housing the largest Lemur walk-through in the UK.
-Little ones will enjoy Boj's playground and the new Ice Age attraction!
-Save up to 30% when booking online at - https://www.wmsp.co.uk/tickets/
+Little ones will enjoy Boj's playground and the Ice Age attraction!
+Save money when booking online at - https://www.wmsp.co.uk/tickets/

 Dudley Zoological Gardens Castle Hill, Dudley DY1 4QF